SiobhanGi/CV/README.md

 I love running, yoga, and climbing.

-I classify myself as a creator and builder of things, from large DIY projects to building PC’s.
+I classify myself as a creator and builder of things.

 I’m a keen animal lover, nothing beats taking my dog for a walk in the woods.